0xck/diploma/README.md

 ### Redis server
 >Redis queue feature is used by some components of app for making different tasks in background.

-If you have already installed reis server you may skip this paragraph.
+If you have already installed redis server you may skip this paragraph.
 In future, you need redis URI, base and credentials for setup app _(see [App configuration](#app-configuration) notes)._

 If you do not have installed redis server you should install one using system software manager _(e.g. apt, yum, pkg)._ In most cases generic settings which software manager provides for redis is enough for using one.